How to Prune Roses and Spring-Flowering Shrubs

 Spring-flowering shrubs can bloom so early in the season because they produce their flower buds during the previous season.
 Forsythias, for example, start forming flower buds over the summer, and these nestle behind leaf axils where they remain dormant through fall and winter.

-To prevent the removal of next season’s flower buds, it’s best to prune Roses and flowers shrubs before the buds start to develop.
+To prevent the removal of next season’s flower buds, it’s best to prune Roses and flower shrubs before the buds start to develop.
 Various shrubs produce buds at different times of the season, and climate plays a role, too, so it’s often difficult to gauge just when this will happen.
 Therefore, the safest time to prune is just after the shrub has finished blooming.

 How to Prune Roses Step by Step